KKBOX/OpenAPI-JavaScript/README.md

 }
 ```

-And then we can run the tests.
+And then we could run the tests by calling

 ```
 npm run test
 ```

 ### SDK Documentation

 Please browse [https://kkbox.github.io/OpenAPI-JavaScript/](https://kkbox.github.io/OpenAPI-JavaScript/)

 ## How to use the SDK

 There are two classes Auth and Api and you should initialize an Auth object by client id and secret.

 ```